 (Manufacturer's recommendation only.
 Also consult Local Building Code Requirement.)
-Wall hoods (sold separately) should be located where obstructions can easily be removed.
+Wall hoods (sold separately) should be placed in easy acess location for cleaning purposes.
 Note: Please refer to Installation Instructions packaged with wall hoods.

 Fresh Air (Intake) Wall hoods:

 - Should be located upstream (if there are prevailing winds) from the exhaust wall hood - At least 6 feet (2 metres) from the exhaust wall hood - At least 6 feet (2 metres) from dryer vents and furnace exhaust (medium or highefficiency furnaces) - At least 6 feet (2 metres) from driveways, oil fill pipes, gas meters or garbage containers. - At least 18 inches (457 mm) above the ground, or above the depth of expected snow accumulation. - At least 3 feet (1 metre) from the corner of the building. - Do not locate in a garage, attic, or crawl space.